 CAMRA Ipswich & East Suffolk branch.last updated 29/12/2016

 Ipswich Lion & Lambhistorical era: Victorian / Edwardian

 67 Fore St

-A report in the Ipswich Journal** on Jun-08 in 1895 when R Brookes was the landlord states that Harry Howles, a labourer, was aquitted of stealing £5 from Mr Brookes.
+A report in the Ipswich Journal, June 8th 1895**, when R Brookes was the landlord states that Harry Howles, a labourer, was acquitted of stealing £5 from Mr Brookes.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)